anaclumos/extracranial/Research/pages/IP is the new Real Estate.md

 Intellectual property (IP) is a new form of real estate because it represents a property right that can generate economic benefits over an extended period.
 Like real estate, intellectual property can be bought, sold, licensed, and leased to generate income and returns for its owners.
 Here are some similarities between the two:

 - **Scarcity** — Just as only a limited amount of land is available in a particular location, a limited amount of intellectual property is available in a given field or industry.
-- **Licenability** — Real estate and intellectual property can be rented, leased, or licensed to generate income.
+- **Licensability** — Real estate and intellectual property can be rented, leased, or licensed to generate income.
 - **Appreciation over time** — Real estate and intellectual property can appreciate over time.
 For example, a well-located piece of land or a valuable patent can increase as demand for the resource increases.
 - **Steady Stream of Income** — Real estate and intellectual property can generate a steady income stream over an extended period.
 For example, a landlord can collect rent from a tenant each month, while an intellectual property owner can collect royalties from licensees or users of their IP.
 - **Requires Maintenance** — Real estate and intellectual property require care and maintenance to preserve value.
 A landlord must maintain their property to keep it in good condition, while an intellectual property owner must keep their IP up to date and enforce their rights to prevent infringement.